sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 The first four test cases are fully working, yet the last is still a work in progress.

+October 5, 2021

+Our team added the LED and volume reduction to the code.
+We learned to publish the github rather than just send the edit link.
+We also created the prototypes out of old tissue boxes for the perosnal vehicle and the emergency vehicle.
+Finally, we worked more on integrating the sound sensor to our code.
+We made some progress in understanding what the source code is doing, but need to continue working.

 ### Problems Encountered
 October 1, 2021